mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 #### Performance

 Concerning to performance, one can say that no-one can beat the raw implementation.
-I certainly agree to this `100%`, but you have to realize that in order for your to maximize the performance, you have to write the codes perfectly.
+I certainly agree to this `100%`, but you have to realize that in order for your to maximize the performance, you have to write the  perfectly.

 We (as a developer) oftenly forgotten (or never consider) some low-level technicalities about which specific raw methods we can use to maximize the performance.